Aston Martin Vanquish Zagato Concept

 The Vanquish Zagato Concept will make its global debut at the prestigious Concorso d'Eleganza Villa d'Este, held at Lake Como in Italy from 21 - 22 May 2016.

 The Vanquish Zagato Concept is the fifth car to emerge from a collaboration that stretches back over five decades, pairing Aston Martin's acclaimed sporting, dynamic and material qualities with Zagato's signature design language.

-Aston Martin Executive Vice President and Chief Creative Officer, Marek Reichman said "Over the years, we have developed and refined our own design language and we have always gone that little bit further with our special series cars like CC-100, One-77 and Aston Martin Vulcan.
-The Vanquish Zagato Concept shows how our two companies can come together and push the definition of Aston Martin design."
+Aston Martin Executive Vice President and Chief Creative Officer, Marek Reichman said "Over the years, we have developed and refined our own design language and we have always gone that little bit further with our special series cars like CC-100, One-77, and Aston Martin Vulcan.
+The Vanquish Zagato Concept shows how our two companies can come together and push the definition of Aston Martin's design."

 The Vanquish Zagato Concept’s glasshouse wraps around the bodywork like a visor, enhancing its aggressive stance.
 A new evolution of the classic side strake runs from wheel arch to door just like the new DB11 and a detail originally showcased on the celebratory CC-100.
 A sharp crease on the rear wheel arch transforms into the rear flanks, where it meets the cascading roofline.

 Inside, the Vanquish Zagato Concept embodies the fine tradition of Aston Martin craftsmanship, replete with many singular touches.
-Herringbone carbon fibre is paired with shadow and anodized bronze and aniline leather to give the facia, vents and rotary dials a rich material quality.
-The Vanquish Zagato Concept is also defined by the unique ‘Z’ quilt pattern stitch used on the seat and door sections, as well as the celebrated trademark Zagato ‘Z’ embossed on headrests and stitched into the centre console.
+Herringbone carbon fiber is paired with shadow and anodized bronze and aniline leather to give the facia, vents, and rotary dials a rich material quality.
+The Vanquish Zagato Concept is also defined by the unique ‘Z’ quilt pattern stitch used on the seat and door sections, as well as the celebrated trademark Zagato ‘Z’ embossed on headrests and stitched into the center console.